stashapp/stash-box/README.md

 ## Commands

-* `make generate` - Generate Go GraphQL and packr2 files.
-This should be run if the graphql schema or schema migration files have changed.
+* `make generate` - Generate Go GraphQL files.
+This should be run if the graphql schema has changed.
+* `make ui` - Builds the UI and regenerates the packr2 files.
+* `make packr` - Regenerates the packr2 files.
+Run this if schema migration files have changed and you don't want to rebuild the UI.
 * `make build` - Builds the binary
 * `make vet` - Run `go vet`
 * `make lint` - Run the linter